dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Some people think it's wrong of us to try to maintain high levels of backwards compatibility.
 I think that's debatable, but if you are going to take that position, then it demands the question: how much backwards compatibility is enough?
 How much can we break?

-As it happens, I made clear from the start that total compatibility was not a goal.
+As it happens, I made clear from the start of our community engagement that total compatibility was not a goal.
 For example.
-I am quite keen to throw UWP under a bus if at all possible because its continued presence in the Rx codebase is a massive headache.
+I am quite keen to throw UWP under a bus if at all possible because its continued presence in the Rx codebase is a massive headache, and likely to cause more problems over time.
+(It has never been properly supported in the modern .NET SDK, and the system we use to work around this is an open source project that is no longer under active development.)

-Here's a discussion where this was raised:
+Here's the discussion that raised the idea that we might be holding ourselves to too high a standard:

 > [I don't understand why given this we are assuming that System.Reactive needs to somehow hold itself to a higher standard than the core framework itself.](https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7627617)